SEVENTY48 | Race Explained

 Tacoma to Port Townsend

 First find Tacoma, Washington.
 The race starts at Tacoma’s Thea Foss Waterway from The Foss Waterway Seaport.
 Next find Port Townsend.
 That’s where you hope to end.
-Only one checkpoint is required: The Port Townsend Ship Canal.
+Only two checkpoints are required: Owen Beach and The Port Townsend Ship Canal.
 Here’s the route map.

 RULE 8: If we decide we need to consult a lawyer to figure out if you are disqualified or not, you are automatically disqualified.